 There’s no reason to lie about your age, weight, or height.
 Do you really want to be with someone who strictly targets women who are five or six years younger than you are?

 Do you really want to be with a person who is so focused on numbers (like your weight, height, or age), that he would refuse to even get to know you if he found out that you’re actually 3 years older than your profile says?

 Tip #4: Let Your Personality Shine Through

-You don’t have to be a professional writer or a stand up comedian to put some insights into your personality on your profile.
-Fill out all of the available fields with honest (but positive) things about yourself and don’t be afraid to write it like you would write to your friend.
+You don’t have to be a professional writer or a stand-up comedian to put some insights into your personality on your profile.
+Fill out all of the available fields with honest (but positive) things about yourself and don’t be afraid to write it as you would write to your friend.
 Online dating can feel like a job sometimes, but your profile should read more friendly than job application.

 Tip #5: Don’t Ignore the Nice Guy

 It’s sad to hear but in real life, nice guys often do finish last.
 When you’re out looking for Mr. Right, you will often get distracted by Mr. Right Now or his friend Mr. Smooth Talker.
 Don’t get distracted by the one with the cute profile picture if you’ve already connected with someone else (especially if that someone else is really a nice guy).
 Speaking of which…

 Tip #6: Don’t Pick the Picture

 Don’t pick someone because you find his picture attractive.
 It is way too easy for someone to take a picture that he found on the internet and use it as his profile picture.
 If you are wondering whether his picture is real or not, here’s a quick tip.
 Google has the option of searching by picture.
 All you have to do is drag and drop.
 Try googling his name as well.
 You never know what you’ll find on the great big internet.

 Tip #7: Learn to Read Between the Lines